 2. Have a blood test performed by your doctor to measure your actual level of folate.
 I had this done recently and found out mine were way above the recommended amount (finally some validation that I don’t need those pills!).
 Your doctor may also run your homocysteine level which is an amino acid that can be elevated when you are deficient in folate.
 High homocysteine levels can put you at risk for cardiovascular disease (source).

 3. Find a better folate supplement.
 If your levels of folate are low or you are trying to get pregnant find a supplement that says 'folate', '5-methyltetrahydrofolate', or '5-MTHF' on the label and avoid anything that says 'folic acid'.
-I recommend mykind organics found at Whole Foods Stores.
-Watch out because most multivitamins contain folic acid.
+After doing my own research, I have found that these are the 5 best folate (prenatal) supplements.
+Before you buy, read the nutrition label because most multivitamins contain folic acid.

 At a minimum, do your best to get natural folate from whole foods rather than simply relying on folic acid supplementation.